paralympics/sdms-user-guide/docs/competition-management/approval-management.md

 # Approval Management

 Beginning in 2014, World Para Athletics implemented a process where NPCs could apply for their competitions to be approved and sanctioned in SDMS.
-NPCs first purchase a number of credits, which are then used to pay for the competition requests so that the requests aren’t held up by financial problems.
+NPCs first purchase a number of credits, which are then used to pay for the competition requests so that the requests are not held up by financial problems.
 The process is explained fully from an NPC point of view in the [World Para Athletics Competition Approval Guide](https://db.ipc-services.org/sdms/doc/info/2013_10_07_SDMS_AT_Guide_Competition_Approval.pdf) , also available as the third link under Approval Management).

 Competition requests in athletics are divided into two categories: